3DFin/parallel-cut-pursuit/README.md

 An example with the smoothed Kullback–Leibler is provided with [GNU Octave or Matlab](#gnu-octave-or-matlab) interface, on a task of _spatial regularization of semantic classification of a 3D point cloud_.

+## Documentation

+### Graph structure

+Graph structures must be given as forward-star representation.
+For conversion from simple adjacency list representation, or for creation from scratch for regular N-dimensionnal grids (2D for images, 3D for volumes, etc.), see my [grid graph](https://gitlab.com/1a7r0ch3/grid-graph) repository.

 ### Directory tree
     .
     ├── data/         various data for illustration